Create a cube which covers your entire scene and assign a lambert material.

 - Min step len.

 - Max step len.

 I have set the scatter color to dark green H=103.146 S=0.669 V=0.001.
-Actually this V value is depends on the scene scale.
+Actually this V value depends on the scene scale.
 If your scene is small then you have to increase the V value.
 My extinction value is actually 0.0001 but the attributes editor shows 0.000.
 Don't worry about that.

 You can use the physical sun and sky or other light source but make sure to link your lights to parti volume.
 Normally it will automatically link the physical sun and sky.
 But if you have two or more lights then you have to link them manually.
 This is my final render.
-It have over 500 million of polygons so it takes 3 hours to render.
+It has over 500 million of polygons so it takes 3 hours to render.
 All the vegetations are created using Maya paint effects.